Zero3Dash/configify/README.md

 # configify — Deployment & Operations Guide

-**configify** is a self-hosted template studio inspired by 4peg.com.
-Write any text with `{{variable}}` placeholders, save templates to a shared PostgreSQL database, fill them in via an auto-generated form, and execute the result over SSH against a managed device inventory — all from the browser.
+**configify** is a self-hosted template studio.
+Write any text with `{{variable}}` placeholders, save templates to a shared PostgreSQL database, fill them in via an auto-generated form, and execute the result over SSH against a managed device inventory all from the browser.

 **Features:** local accounts · LDAP/AD · SAML 2.0 SSO · AES-256-GCM credential vault · live SSH streaming · device groups · shareable template links · iframe embed